 Signal: Green light

-Given the better-than-expected result and the fact that confidence remains in expansionary territory and above pre-pandemic highs, we have left this signal as a green light for now.
+Given the better-than-expected result in January and positive revisions to the previous job reports, we have upgraded this signal to a green light for now.

 Yield Curve (10-Year Minus 3-Month Treasury Rates)